-I was considered perfectly ‘abled’ for the majority of my life.
+I was considered perfectly ‘able-bodied’ for the majority of my life.
 It wasn’t that I was perfectly healthy, that I didn’t have any impairments.
-I had some hormonal in-balance issues, I got occasional migraines, I probably injured myself and had more aches and pains than one might consider typical and I even went through a summer of severe anxiety attacks, but there was never any question of me not being ‘normal’.
+I had some hormonal imbalance issues, I got occasional migraines, I probably injured myself and had more aches and pains than one might consider typical and I even went through a summer of severe anxiety attacks, but there was never any question of me not being what society deems to be ‘normal’.

 Then, somehow, I became unwell with what I first thought was a very intense migraine, and it didn’t go away.
 A couple of months in, I started to notice some changes.

 Besides the changes in my body, and my overwhelming fear, I also noticed a change in how people interacted with me.
 Those who knew bits and pieces of what had been going on suddenly got very uncomfortable around me.
 They would cross the street to avoid talking to me, rolled their eyes when anything medical was brought up, and avoided telling me about their lives, the lives we had shared just a couple of months ago.